Profile

 The history of Qualiservice

-• In 2015, Betina Hollstein, Professor of Qualitative Methods and Microsociology at the University of Bremen, took over the management of Qualiservice and integrated it into the SOCIUM Research Center on Inequality and Social Policy.
+• In 2015, Betina Hollstein, professor of Qualitative Methods and Microsociology at the University of Bremen, took over the management of Qualiservice and integrated the RDC into the SOCIUM Research Center on Inequality and Social Policy.

 Consortium Partners and Workgroups

-The Qualiservice executive office is based at the SOCIUM, where it is responsible for advisory and support services for research projects, transfers of data, data usage agreements, exchange with the scientific community, as well as cooperation with national and international partners.
-The Safe Center, in which the research data and materials are curated under secure conditions – including anonymization checks – is also located at the SOCIUM.
-Workstations for guests in protected facilities (‘safe rooms’) allow researchers to conduct research with less anonymized data on the basis of a specific user agreement.
-The executive office also ensures that legal regulations and ethical considerations on data archiving and secondary use are implemented at Qualiservice.
+The Qualiservice operational office is situated at the SOCIUM and coordinates from here all services including advice and support for research projects, transfers of data and delivery, data usage agreements, exchange with the scientific community, as well as cooperation with national and international partner institutions.
+The Safe Center, in which the research data and materials are curated under secure conditions – including anonymization scrutiny – is also located at the SOCIUM.
+Guest workstations within a protected environment allow external researchers to work with less anonymized data on the basis of a specific user agreement.
+The operational office also ensures that legal regulations and ethical considerations with regard to data archiving and secondary use are implemented at Qualiservice.

-Since 1993, PANGAEA has been archiving and publishing research data and shaping the worldwide development of research data infrastructures as part of several international collaborations.
+Since 1993, PANGAEA has been archiving and publishing research data and shaped the worldwide development of research data infrastructures within various international collaborations.
 With origins in environmental and climate research, PANGAEA now works in an interdisciplinary manner and is continuously expanding its workflows.
-PANGAEA has adapted these workflows to enable the storing and provision of sensitive qualitative data from the social sciences.
-It is a member of the International Council for Science World Data System (
+In order to enable storage and provision of sensitive qualitative data from the social sciences, PANGAEA has adapted its longstanding and approved workflows.
+PANGAEA is a member of the International Council for Science World Data System (ICSU-WDS) as well as a certified and accredited World Data Center (WDC).
+PANGAEA provides metadata for various international metadata schemes which are harvested by various online platforms.
+The interoperability of the archived datasets also allows for "cross-linking" between literature and research data.
+For example, the SCHOLIX service, which was developed with significant contributions by PANGAEA, enables publishers to provide links to reference research data relating to scientific journal articles.

 Team